stevencurtis/FlowCoordinator/README.md

  ![Container](Images/Container.png)

 # Conclusion
-Flow Coordinators are a great way to prevent the classing "massive view controller" that we have all read about, while making sure that we have full functionality to allow the user to explore the App as well as we can.
+Flow Coordinators are a great way to prevent the classing "massive view controller" that we have all read about, while making sure that we have full functionality to aid understanding.

 Remember you can download the [Repo](https://github.com/stevencurtis/SwiftCoding/tree/master/FlowCoordinator/) to get all of the code and, hopefully find this project useful for whatever you are doing in your coding journey.

+Whatever you do with this project, and your time coding remember to do please enjoy it!

 If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)